A hierarchy on non-archimedean Polish groups admitting a compatible complete left-invariant metric: Properties of the hierarchy

 \begin{corollary} Let $(G^i)$ be a sequence of non-archimedean CLI Polish groups, $\alpha<\omega_1$, and let $G=\prod_iG^i$.
 If all $G^i$ are L-$\alpha$-CLI but not $\alpha$-CLI, then $G$ is $(\alpha+1)$-CLI but not L-$\alpha$-CLI. \end{corollary}

 \begin{proof} Note that all $G^i$ are $(\alpha+1)$-CLI but not $\alpha$-CLI. \end{proof}

 From Theorem~\ref{0-1} and \cite[Theorem 1.1]{GX}, a non-archimedean CLI Polish group $G$ is $1$-CLI iff $G$ is isomorphic to a closed subgroup of a product $\prod_iG^i$, where each $G^i$ is L-$0$-CLI.
-Comparing the preceding corollary, we may ask the following question:
+However, we do not know whether the following generalization of Corollary~\ref*{+1} is true:

 \begin{question} Let $0<\alpha<\omega_1$, and let $G$ be an $(\alpha+1)$-CLI group.
 Can we find a sequence of L-$\alpha$-CLI groups $G^i$ such that $G$ is isomorphic to a closed subgroup of $\prod_iG^i$? \end{question}